 Use case Actors/Stakeholders and their roles and responsibilities; use case goals and description.
 Specification of current analysis covering compute system, storage, networking and software.
 Characteristics of use case Big Data with Data Source (distributed/centralized), Volume (size), Velocity (e.g. real time), Variety (multiple datasets, mashup), Variability (rate of change).
 The so-called Big Data Science (collection, curation, analysis) with Veracity (Robustness Issues, semantics), Visualization, Data Quality (syntax), Data Types and Data Analytics.
 These detailed specifications were complemented by broad comments including Big Data Specific Challenges (Gaps), Mobility issues, Security & Privacy Requirements and identification of issues for generalizing this use case.

 The complete set of 51 responses with in addition a summary from the working group of applications, current status and futures as well as extracted requirements can be found in [].
 They are summarized in the Appendix which also gives 20 other use cases coming from the NBD-PWG which do not have the detailed 26 feature template recorded.
 These 20 cover enterprise data applications and security & privacy.

-Need a discussion of Jha et al.
+The impressive NRC report [NRC] is a rich source of information.
+It has in chapter 2 several examples; most of these are also present in NIST study but NRC does have an interesting discussion of Big Data in Networking and Telecommunication that is omitted from NIST compilation.
+We will return to the important “Giants” in chapter 7 which are related to different facets of our Ogres.

+For the case of distributed applications there are at least two existing attempts to survey and analyze applications.
+In Jha et al [DPA], the authors examine at a high-level approximately 20 distinct scientific applications that have either been distributed by design or were distributed “by nature”.
+They reduce the number of applications carefully examined to six representative applications.
+These applications range from the ubiquitous “@home” class of distributed applications, to Montage – an image reconstruction application which is now emblematic of loosely coupled workflows, to highly-specialized and performance oriented applications such as NEKTAR.

+Building upon Ref[DPA], Jha et al in Ref [3DPAS] seek to understand distributed, dynamic and data-intensive applications (D3 Science) investigating the programming models and abstractions, the run-time and middleware services, and the computational infrastructure.
+The survey includes the following applications: NGS Analytics, CMB, Fusion, Industrial Incident Notification and Response, MODIS Data Processing, Distributed Network Intrusion Detection, ATLAS/WLCG, LSST, SOA Astronomy, Sensor Network Application, Climate, Interactive Exploration of Environmental Data, and Power Grids.

-Lessons from Parallel Computing
+2.2 Lessons from Parallel Computing

 Before discussing features and patterns of Big Data applications, it is instructive to consider the better understood parallel computing situation.
 Here the application requirements have been captured in many ways